bgregos/SimpleSection/README.md

 Requirements:
 - Windows Vista or greater, macOS/OSX, Linux
-- Java SE 1.8 or greater.
+- Java 8u40 or greater.
 (Oracle JRE/JDK only.
 OpenJDK is unsupported.)

+You can get the latest version of Java [here](https://java.com/en/download/).